 After the death of her fiance, Sophie Daniels is struggling to keep herself together.
 Painting is the only way she’s able to clear her head and stay grounded.
-For her, art isn’t a hobby, but a religion.
+For her art isn’t a hobby—it’s her religion.
 With a semester away from finishing graduate school, she knows that, despite her loss, things are going to get better.
 In fact, her thesis advisor has even taken a special interest in her.
 Sophie’s convinced that she’s found the mentor that she’s been looking for.
 When he shows he’s interested in her in more than just a student/teacher way, she obliges him.
 Until his wife leaves him.

 Sophie learns the hard way what happens when a man cannot take responsibility for his own actions.